SwiftLM is a Swift-based LLM inference server that integrates TurboQuant and SSD streaming into Metal shaders

 How zero‑copy streaming works

 SwiftLM exploits MoE sparsity.
-In Qwen3.5‑122B‑A10B each layer has multiple experts, and for any given token only the top K=4 are active.
+In Qwen3.5‑122B‑A10B each layer has 256 experts, and for any given token only the top K=8 are active (num_experts_per_tok: 8).
 Non‑expert parts (attention, normalization, router, etc.) stay resident in GPU memory; only the expert weights are read from NVMe on demand.

 graph TD